fsharp/fsharp.github.io/_posts/2014-05-29-may-highlights.md

 Although it is still in its early days, there has also been some work on [integrating F# with Vim](https://github.com/timrobinson/fsharp-vim) and [Sublime text](https://github.com/fsharp/fsharpbinding/tree/master/sublimetext).
-If you're missing your favoirte editor here, be sure to contribute!
+If you're missing your favourite editor here, be sure to contribute!

 Visual Studio F# Power Tools